 Congestion Revenue Rights

-Congestion Revenue Rights (CRRs) are financial instruments that result in a charge or a payment to the owner when the ERCOT transmission grid is congested in the Day Ahead Market (DAM).
-CRRs may be used as either a financial hedge or a financial investment.
+A Congestion Revenue Right (CRR) is a financial instrument that results in a charge or a payment to the owner, when the ERCOT transmission grid is congested in the Day Ahead Market (DAM).
+CRRs may be used as either a financial hedge, or a financial investment.
 When used as a hedge, a CRR locks in the price of congestion at the purchase price of the CRR.
 When purchased as an investment, it may be used as a financial tool to speculate whether the congestion rent will be greater than the purchase price.

-The main purposes of the ERCOT Congestion Revenue Rights (CRR) market are to:
+The main purposes of the ERCOT CRR market are to:

 - Support a liquid energy market by providing tradable financial instruments for the hedging of transmission congestion charges

 - Allow market participants to eliminate or greatly reduce the cost uncertainties resulting from transmission congestion charges

 - Encourage competitive energy trading, where the costs of congestion might otherwise be an impediment